yz3440/drawing-plus-plus/week-1/homework.md

 I want to force the participants to think like a computer and counterintuitively analyze a polygon as an array of vertices arranged in a certain order.
 For this exercise, I'm picking the simple [Ear Clipping algorithm for Polygon Triangulation](https://en.wikipedia.org/wiki/Polygon_triangulation#Ear_clipping_method).

+_This exercise is dedicated to Godfried Toussaint, who taught me the beauty of computational geometry algorithms in 2018._

 ## Ear Clipping Algorithm

 For a detailed, step-by-step explanation of the Ear Clipping algorithm, I recommend the following resource: